Is your yard sloped?

 Anchored walls are the strongest type of retaining wall and can add support to any of the other techniques mentioned.
 As the name suggests, a cable or anchor is wrapped around the wall and driven into the rock or soil behind it to provide further stabilization.

 Retaining walls may look simple, but it requires a significant amount of planning and knowledge to engineer a strong and long-lasting wall.
-For this reason, it’s always best to enlist a professional retaining wall builder who will give thought to not just the outer appearance of your wall but the structural considerations behind and below it.
+For this reason, it’s always best to enlist a professional retaining wall builder who will give thought to not just the outer appearance of your wall but the structural considerations, and the retaining wall installation itself.

 Here are the most important features of a well-built retaining wall:

-Depending on your needs and chosen material, retaining wall prices will vary.
-A high-quality wall by an experienced professional is always worth the installation cost because retaining walls are one of the most frequently mishandled projects.
+Depending on your needs and chosen material, prices will vary.
+A high-quality wall built by an experienced professional is always worth the cost because retaining walls are one of the most commonly mishandled projects.

-With this in mind, it’s important to be aware of the three most common retaining wall design and installation mistakes:
+That's why it’s important to be aware of the three most common retaining wall installation mistakes:

 The planning stage of retaining wall installation is vital.
 One of the biggest mistakes we see when it comes to retaining walls is poor engineering.
 In order for these walls to do their job, there is a lot that needs to be considered in the design process.
 With this in mind, it’s important to have knowledgeable professionals handling the design of your structure.